-Developing a positive school climate involves a simple structure, reasonable rules, and the labeling and acceptance of feelings.
-The SBDHS Code of Conduct, which applies to students, staff and parents, also summarizes many of the disciplinarypolicies that can be found herein.
-Our goal is to make SBDHS a safe, respectful, happy environment, in which the values of the Christian community are fostered.
+Developing a positive school climate involves a simple structure, reasonable rules, and the acceptance of feelings.
+Our goal is to make SBDHS a safe, respectful, caring environment, in which the values of the Christian community are fostered.
 The students themselves play an important role in their own education.
 All people are created in the image and likeness of God and, as such, all people have the right to be treated with dignity and respect.
-A Catholic school is a place that promotes responsibility respect, civility, and academic excellence in a safe, faith-based, learning and teaching environment.
+A Catholic school is a place that promotes personal responsibility, respect, kindness, and academic excellence in a safe, faith-based, educational environment.
 Violent or disrespectful behaviour is contrary to our Gospel and Catholic values.

-We believe that everyone-students, parents/guardians, teachers, staff and volunteers-has the right to be safe and feel safe in our schools.
+We believe that everyone-students, parents/guardians, teachers, staff and volunteers-has the right to be treated with dignity and feel safe in our schools.
 With this right comes a very large responsibility: to be law-abiding citizens and to be accountable for actions that put at risk the safety of others or oneself.

 Manitoba's Safe Schools Charter-Bill 30-is now in place to make all of Manitoba's schools even safer and more secure.
-It was introduced on June 10, 2004 to promote respect, responsibility, civility and, to provide a descriptive framework for province-wide standards of behaviour.
+It was introduced on June 10, 2004 to promote respect, responsibility, civility and, to provide a descriptive framework for province-wide standards of behavior For more information please visit the following link The Safe Schools Charter (Various Acts Amended) (gov.mb.ca).